 But if you’re wondering, “Will karma get my ex for treating me badly,” rest assured that it will.
-The only problem is that it won’t happen when you want it to.
-It will likely happen when you’re already mainly or fully over your ex and don’t care about the things your ex said and did to hurt you.
+The only problem is that it won’t happen when and how you want it to.
+It will likely happen when you’re mainly or fully over your ex and don’t care about the things your ex said and did to hurt you.

 This post is for people who want karma to hit their ex and validate their feelings.